dharshini-git07/tripadvisor-clone/README.md

-# 🌍 TripAdvisor- Travel Website
+# 🌍 TripGuide- Travel Website

-TripAdvisor is a responsive travel website inspired by Tripadvisor.in, built using **HTML5** and **CSS3**.
+TripGuide is a responsive travel website inspired by Tripadvisor.in, built using **HTML5** and **CSS3**.
 The project showcases popular travel destinations, hotels, restaurants, and travel experiences with a clean and modern user interface.

 ---